Srikanth Deva

 Srikanth Deva is an Indian music director of Tamil films.
 He made his debut as music director in the Tamil movie Doubles in 2000.
-He is the son of composer Deva, nephew of the famous music director duo Sabesh–Murali and the cousin of actor Jai.
+He is the son of famous music composer Deva, nephew of the famous music director duo Sabesh–Murali and the cousin of actor Jai.
+In 2023, Srikanth Deva was awarded the National Film Award – Special Mention (non-feature film) for composing music for a Tamil short film called Karuvarai (2021).